kusala9/DanielMoraite.github.io/docs/forth.md

 # Machine Learning

 I. Looking at some old and new algorithms and ensembles
-   - Warming up with a XGBoost
+   - Warming up with XGBoost

 II.
 Interesting applications and solutions